On (spinor)-helicity and bosonization in $AdS_4/CFT_3$

 \esubeqs} where we defined

-W presented the complete list of the structures are relevant for any bosonic theory in the bulk.
+We presented the complete list of the structures that are relevant for any bosonic theory in the bulk.
 In theories with fermions one can also find few more structures, e.g. $\left(\xi _{2}\tanV_{1}\bar{\xi}_{3}\right)$, see Appendix \ref{app:exotic}, which can be treated in the same way.